 For the butter bath:

-• ⅛ cup fresh dill or fresh thyme, chopped (optional)
+• 1/8 cup fresh dill or fresh thyme, chopped

 Instructions

-1. Heat the smoker to 250 degrees, adding wood chunks or pellets to give the turkey breast your preferred smoke flavor.
+• Heat the smoker to 250 degrees, adding your wood chunks or pellets to give the turkey breast your preferred smoke flavor.

-5. Prepare the butter bath.
-Place stick of butter, herbs and garlic in a heat-safe pan (cast-iron skillet, small aluminum pan).
-Place pan on smoker grates so the butter can melt and get nice and smoky.
+• Prepare the butter bath.
+Place the butter, herbs and garlic in a heat-safe pan (cast-iron skillet, small aluminum pan).
+Place the pan on smoker grates to allow the butter to melt and take on some smoke flavor.

-7. At this point, transfer the turkey to a large aluminum foil boat.
-Pour the melted butter bath over the top of the turkey, and seal the aluminum foil.
+• At this point, transfer the turkey to a large aluminum foil boat or disposable aluminum pan.
+Pour the melted butter bath over the top of the turkey and cover/seal with aluminum foil to keep the moisture in.

 Notes